 The application period for training to become a Texas Master Naturalist is open year-round.
-If you are interested in becoming a Master Naturalist, please fill out and submit the form at any time.
-You will receive more information about class scheduling after you submit your application.
-The series of classes generally start early in the year but may start later depending on the number of applicants and availability of instructors.
-Please read the following information before filling out the online application at the bottom of this page.
+If you are interested in becoming a Master Naturalist and participating in training in 2021, please fill out and submit the application form below as soon as possible.
+You will receive more information about the 2021 training sessions after you submit your application.
+Please read the following information before filling out the online application.

 Nondiscrimination Notice: Application to the Texas Master Naturalist, Rio Brazos Chapter is open to all individuals and does not discriminate on the basis of socioeconomic level, race, color, national origin, sex, religion, age (18 or older), or disability.